raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_ignore_cec_init

 Setting `hdmi_ignore_cec_init` to `1` will stop the initial active source message being sent when the Raspberry Pi boots up.
-This is useful for preventing a CEC-enabled TV from coming out of standby, and switching to the Raspberry Pi, when you rebooting your Raspberry Pi.
+This is useful for preventing a CEC-enabled TV from coming out of standby, and switching to the Raspberry Pi, when you reboot your Raspberry Pi.

 ### hdmi_ignore_cec